is an 18-day, 592-mile, 953-kilometer in Germany but adding the portion

 Just as we enter

+today.
 At the bottom, we met a fellow in a wheelchair pulling a trailer

 loaded down with a tent and camping gear.
 It is the kind you pedal it

 your arms.
-At least he was pedaling with his arms but I am sure I could not pedal it
+At least he was pedaling with his arms but I am sure I could

-out the Speyerdom or the Speyer Cathredal.
+check out the Speyerdom or the Speyer Cathredal.
 We find it

 a modest Romantic structure seemingly lacking in aggrandizements.
 Nevertheless,

 Speyer has a colorful history and was for years during the Middle Ages

 This is Schloss was a hunting palace for the princes of the Phalz